verilator/verilator/docs/guide/languages.rst

 Verilator supports the Synthesis subset with other verification constructs being added over time.
-Verilator also simulates events as Synopsys's Design Compiler would; namely given a block of the form:
+Verilator also simulates events as Synopsys's Design Compiler would, namely given a block of the form:

 .. code-block:: sv

         always @(x) y = x & z;

-This will recompute y when there is even a potential for change in x or a change in z, that is when the flops computing x or z evaluate (which is what Design Compiler will synthesize.)
-A compliant simulator would only calculate y if x changes.
+This will recompute y when there is a potential for change in x or a change in z; that is when the flops computing x or z evaluate (which is what Design Compiler will synthesize.)
+A compliant simulator will only calculate y if x changes.
 We recommend using always_comb to make the code run the same everywhere.
 Also avoid putting $displays in combo blocks, as they may print multiple times when not desired, even on compliant